taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Notes
 I found 4 Dolby .xml files in my Windows DriverStore.
 This seemed the most likely to be for the Slim 7x.

-convert decibels easyeffects to linear for pipewire: linear = 10^(decibels/20)
+Convert decibels easyeffects to linear for pipewire: linear = 10^(decibels/20)